MajaTsuchida/me/set1/readme.md

 TODO: Reflect on what you learned this week and what is still unclear.
-Finished downloading all the software and made all the accounts for each of them.
-Failed with some codes and required some trials and errors by deleting and re installing but everything worked after a few attempts.
+I completed downloading all the necessary software, including VS Code,　 setting up the required accounts, and connected everything to my GitHub to be able to push my changes.
+I did encounter some issues and had to go through some trial and error with uninstalling and reinstalling, everything eventually worked out with a few attempts and support from others.
 Trinket link: https://trinket.io/python/7ed964e96f